iot-edge-foundation/iot-edge-serial/README.md

 ## Module Endpoints and Routing

-There are two endpoints defined in Serial module:
+There are multiple endpoints defined in Serial module:

-- "serialOutput": This is a output endpoint for telemetries.
-All read operations defined in configuration will be composed as telemetry messages output to this endpoint.
+- "&lt;name defined in portConfigs&gt;": This is a output endpoint for telemetries per configured port.
+The read operation defined in the direction field of the named port in configuration will be composed as telemetry messages output to this endpoint.
-- "serialInput": This is an input endpoint for write commands.
+- "serialInput": This is an input endpoint for write commands for all named ports.

 Input/Output message format and Routing rules are introduced below.